crneff84/Portfolio/readme.md

 ## Setup/Installation Requirements

-* _This website is best viewed in Google Chrome browser_
+* _This website is best viewed in Google Chrome browser.
+The website can be viewed at https://crneff84.github.io/Portfolio/._

 ## Known Bugs

-_There are no known bugs in this program_
+_There are no known bugs in this program._

 ## Support and contact details

-_If you encounter issues, please contact me at crneff84@gmail.com_
+_If you encounter issues, please contact me at crneff84@gmail.com._

 ## Technologies Used